 Teaches: social skills, sentence structure, grammar, memory

-This game is best played when the students of the class know each other to some extent.
-It mainly allows students to ask questions and answer them in full sentences.
-Here’s how you can play it:
+It is best played when the students of the class know each other to some extent and allows students to ask questions and answer them in full sentences.

 - All students answering should do so in complete sentences.